Authentic Lessons for 21st Century Learning

 Explain

-Show slide 14.
-Provide “The Scarlet Ibis” text to students.
+Move to slide 14.
+Provide each student a copy of “The Scarlet Ibis” text.
 Ask students to focus on the emotional state of Brother, the main character, as they read the story.
+Present the following questions for students to think about as they read:

 Extend

-After watching the video and reading the article, have students either pair up or place them into small groups to share their charts and discuss the connections they made between the article and the short story.
+After watching the video and reading the article, have students use the Most Valuable Point strategy.
+Ask students to pair up or place them into small groups to share their charts and discuss the connections they made between the article and the short story.

 Evaluate